What are performance car camshafts? And should you upgrade yours? Find this out and more in our guide to performance cams.

 Whatever you do, don’t just rush into changing cams straight away, as a cam swap is not always a good thing!
 You need to be sure it will improve your car before you do so, as we have seen some swaps that have dropped huge amounts of power.
-The thing with camshafts is they generally remove performance from somewhere in the rev range to add it in another, and once you add forced induction to the mix things can get even more complex.
+The thing with performance car camshafts is they generally remove performance from somewhere in the rev range to add it in another, and once you add forced induction to the mix things can get even more complex.

 Don’t think for one second that the wilder cam you go for the faster your car will be, even if it produces higher peak power numbers, as this is often not the case.
 From the factory, a car’s cams are generally very mild, and are usually made in such a way for economy, reliability, and, most of all, driveability.
 This means that there’s almost always room for improvement, but with mild engine specs, especially on turbocharged engines, these standard cams can often be the best overall choice.

 It doesn’t hugely affect performance, but different engines have different positions for cams, as well as different amounts of them.
 The vast majority of modern engines have four valves per cylinder, and these generally have separate cams for the inlet and exhaust valves.
 So twin cams on straight engines, and quad cams on V and flat engines.